 - Chop enough onions to last you two to three days.
 If you’re not already adept at dicing an onion, here’s a how-to from SimplyRecipes.
 Dicing onions would be a good thing to practice and get comfortable with, because this is the first step to just about every savory dish.

 - If you’ll be using hamburger: Cook up some hamburger, and/or form it into individual patties; store both in the freezer.
-THIS IS ESSENTIAL: > Divide the cooked hamburger into one- or two-serving baggies for quicker, easier thawing.
+THIS IS ESSENTIAL: > Divide the hamburger into one- or two-serving baggies for quicker, easier thawing.
+Press the raw hamburger out flat so it will thaw even more quickly.

 - If you’ll be using cooked chicken, and you didn’t buy it already cooked: Roast some, grill some, or cook some in the crockpot.
 Again, ESSENTIAL: > Divide the cooked chicken into one- or two-serving baggies for quicker, easier thawing.